mwcproject/mwc-qt-wallet/DOC/status_windows.md

 # Status Window Content

 The status windows display the notification messages which are stored in the Notifications.
 There is a signal which triggers when messages come into Qt Wallet which the main window and the Notifications both listen for.
-The status windows are tied into the main window’s handling of status bar messages but does not replace the current use of the status bar.
+The status windows are tied into the main window's handling of status bar messages but does not replace the current use of the status bar.
 So there are 3 places where you can see the same notification message:

 1. Main window status bar